arks-org/arks.github.io/content/_posts/2023-12-19-wrapping-up-2023-with-1200-ark-organizations.md

 -   Our pre-conference proposal for a 3-hour ARK training session was accepted as part of [Code4Lib 2023], and will take place Tuesday, March 14, 2023 at Princeton University.

-The past six months have seen accelerating growth in the ARK community, including registration of 93 new ARK organizations.
-As always we welcome new volunteers for our working groups, especially those interested in raising ARK awareness and curating requests for new ARK organizations.
-Please let us know via email to info@arks.org.

-In 2023 we began hosting our first ever ARK tutorials our Code of Conduct and now have stunning new vinyl ARK Alliance stickers!
-They are in a standard hexagonal format suitable for tiling your laptop, phone, refrigerator, etc.
-Currently they can only be ordered [online here] via Stickermule.

-![][3]{: .img-thumbnail .img-responsive fetchpriority="high" height="142" loading="eager" width="129" }

 We are also happy to announce that a 3-hour ARK tutorial has been given this year at the annual Code4lib and IIIF conferences ([slides here]).
 There are